cloudinary/js-url-gen/__DOC_EXAMPLES__/gettingStarted/terminology.md

   <li>Actions expose methods to define their behaviours
   <li>We call the Methods on Actions <b>Qualifiers</b>
   <li>Qualifiers usually accept a <b>QualifierValue</b>
-  <li>QualifierValue can be primitive (numbers, strings) or predefined SDK values that can be imported
+  <li>QualifierValues can be primitive (numbers, strings) or predefined SDK values that can be imported
   <li>Almost all QualifierValues are functions (RotationMode.verticalFlip())
   <li>You can find more QualifierValues in <code>'@cloudinary/base/values'</code>
 </ul>